 - GitHub Profile: For developers, data scientists, tech roles

-- Professional Website/Blog: If relevant to your field
+- Professional Website or Blog: If relevant to your field

 Optional (Industry-Specific)